top of page

 The DIVI journey for your child starts with a short skills assessment.

-Once you know this, you can apply the Unit and Level to each story or book to customize the text to your child's skill level.
+Once you know this, you can apply the Unit and Level to each story or book to customize the text to your child's individual skill level.

 Three Parts